 - 10-14-2013: South Bend helps bring peregrine falcon back from the brink

 - 10-14-2013: Peregrine falcons removed from Indiana endangered species list

 - 05-30-2013: One falcon chick might be all for Guinevere, Zeus

 - 04-13-2013: Another egg spotted in South Bend falcon's nesting box

 About the Peregrine Falcon

 The Peregrine Falcon is a medium-sized bird about the size of a crow.
-Adult birds are 15 to 20 inches tall- females being one-third larger than males- and have a wing span of 36 to 44 inches.
+Adult birds are 15 to 20 inches tall, with females being one-third larger than males.
+The falcons have a wing span of 36 to 44 inches.
 Their long pointed wings, tail, and strong 'rowing' wing beats are distinctive in flight.
 Once almost wiped out due to DDT, Peregrines have made a strong comeback through captive breeding and reintroduction programs.

 In 1993, South Bend was the site of a Department of Natural Resources reintroduction, releasing and monitoring 15 young captive-bred birds as they became familiar with a life in the wild.